tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 }
 ```

-This creates an http server, listens on port 80 and proxies a page with a Triple D and Kubernetes logo. we are now able to access an external resource like it was a local resource.
+This creates an http server, listens on port 80 and proxies a page with a Triple D and Kubernetes logo.
+We are now able to access an external resource like it was a local resource.
 However it is a 'solution' that is tightly coupled to nginx.
 The local proxy doesn't have the advantages that come with K8s.
 Our k8s managed services are still unable to find the service.
 You would just like to be able to find "tripled" when using service discovery inside K8s cluster.

 ## Connecting the external service to K8s